 I can advise in this case that the applesauce started to thaw (after all they are only little bites) within about 5 minutes of room temperature, so make sure you freeze and not take out till ready to eat!
 As always, supervise your child when feeding.

 If you think this tip would help another toddler/infant mom, please make sure you pin, stumble, or “like”.
+This could also be a great snack for teething babies to soothe the pain.

 Thank you for stopping by MomDot!